For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Finding an NHS dentist is pretty straightforward.
 The NHS has a search tool which enables you to locate NHS dentists in your local area.

-Look for dentists which are accepting adult NHS patients.
+Look for dentists who are accepting adult NHS patients.
 Those who are accepting NHS patients by referral only will only accept those who have a letter of referral from their GP.

 It's also worth noting that it's often easier to register with a dentist after you've registered with a local GP.